 Now press the cross (top left) to return to the main Cleanfeed studio screen.
 You’ll now have multiple rows on the screen with your name on.

-All that remains is to select the corresponding microphone for each guests or co-host.
+All that remains is to select the corresponding microphone for each guest or co-host.
 Use the Gear icon to access the list of available devices.

 With your multiple USB microphones available, you can use the rest of Cleanfeed Pro’s features as normal.